skycoin/skywire/cmd/skywire-deployment/README.md

 ```
 Generate a config file

-	Config defaults file may also be specified with
+	Config defaults file may also be specified with:
 	SKYENV=/path/to/skywire.conf skywire-cli config gen

-Usage:
+	print the SKYENV file template with:
-  skywire cli config gen [flags]
+	skywire-cli config gen -q

 Flags:
   -a, --url string               services conf url